-- From the day we are born until the day we die, we are all on the mental health spectrum. - Knowing where we are on the mental health spectrum and what challenges impact our mental health better prepares us for the future and improves our ability to live in balance. - Remember, identifying where you are on the spectrum is not a competition.
-The most important component is being honest with yourself and allowing yourself to work on whatever challenges you face. - If you need to talk to someone about your mental health, the counseling center is a great place to start.
+- From the day we are born until the day we die, we are all on the mental health spectrum. - Knowing where we are on the spectrum and what challenges impact our mental health better prepares us for the future and improves our ability to live in balance. - Remember, identifying where you are on the spectrum is not a competition.
+The most important component is being honest with yourself and allowing yourself to work on whatever challenges you face.
+CHANGE PPT SLIDE - If you need to talk to someone about your mental health, the counseling center on campus is a great place to start.
+There are also more resources on the ZTA Behind Happy Faces website.
 CHANGE PPT SLIDE